data-storage-lab/BugBench/PMBugs/README.md

 - Concurrency: Mismanagement of concurrent PM access (e.g.: race, deadlock)
 - Memory: Mismanagement of PM/DRAM components (e.g.: null pointer, resource leak)
 - Error Code: Improper handling of error codes (e.g.: error code not returned or checked)
+- Dext: Contains an extended set of PM-related bug patches collected between Jan' 2021 - Dec' 2021.
+We perform similar analysis as the patches in our previous dataset, and published our results to ACM Transactions on Storage Journal 2022 (Under Review).
+Sections 4 and 5 in our journal submission provide additional details regarding this dataset.
+- PM-Reproducibility: This folder contains workloads and scripts to reproduce a subset of bug patches.
+Additional details can be found in Section 6 of our journal submission.
+- DrChecker+: Contains our ported version of [Dr. Checker](https://www.usenix.org/system/files/conference/usenixsecurity17/sec17-machiry.pdf) to perform static analysis of PM Kernel Modules.
+Section 7.3 in our journal provides additional details.

 We hope that our dataset is helpful and could contribute to the development of effective PM bug detectors and building robust PM-based systems.

-Please feel free to direct your concerns or feedback to: Om Rameshwar Gatla (ogatla@iastate.edu)
+Please feel free to direct your concerns or feedback to: Duo Zhang (duozhang@iastate.edu) Om Rameshwar Gatla (ogatla@iastate.edu)